 Description: Access Control Object is used to check whether the LWM2M Server has access right for performing an operation.
-Each Access Control Object Instance contains ACL for a certain Object Instance
+Each Access Control Object Instance contains ACL for a certain Object Instance in the LWM2M Client and MUST be uniquely associated with that Object Instance.

+The Access Control Object Instance SHOULD be created by the LWM2M Client and the LWM2M Server MUST NOT create the Access Control Object Instance.